• Home

 • In a large bowl add 1 1/2 cup of sugar, 4 egg yolks, 16 tbsp of butter (at room temperature), 2 tsp vanilla extract, and buttermilk.
 Mix until the ingredients are nice and creamy.

 • In a separate bowl, add the cake flour, salt, baking soda, and baking powder.
-Soft or stir the ingredients together, until well incorporated.
+Sift or stir the ingredients together, until well incorporated.

 • Gradually add the dry ingredients in with the wet, while using a handheld mixer to mix in the ingredients.
 Once the cake batter is nice and creamy, set the bowl to the side.